 Music has been worshipped since ancient times by several civilisations and empires.
 It shares a strong relation with religion, spirituality, and therapy.
 Our heartbeats and footsteps are rhythmic, the chirping of birds is melodious.
 Synchronisation, rhythm, and scale are by nature imbibed in us.
 Indeed, the fabric of nature has music woven into it.
 There would not be a single person who does not like music.
-Although music is a performing art, the theory of music is pure science and highly mathematical.
+Although music is a performing art, music theory is pure science and highly mathematical.
 Some rules define melody, rhythm, and scale.
 Many people like to listen to music while exercising.
 Studies show that music helps us perform better.
 Let us probe the relationship between music and exercise, how music affects exercise and if music accelerates recovering from exercise fatigue.

-Music has the power to influence our mood – make us happy, sad, aggressive, cheerful, motivated, romantic etc. Whether working out at the gym or practising Yoga, people enjoy listening to music while exercising or training.
+Music can influence mood – make us happy, sad, aggressive, cheerful, motivated, romantic etc. Whether working out at the gym or practising Yoga, people enjoy listening to music while exercising or training.
 There are plenty of examples of professional and recreational athletes setting personal best records when listening to their favourite music.
-Several studies have shown a positive impact on training.
-Music creates a psychological advantage to combat side effects of exercise and training.
+In addition, several studies have shown a positive impact on training.
+Music creates a psychological advantage to combat the side effects of exercise and training.

-Several studies have proved that music allows us to temporarily disassociate from fatigue, a side effect of exercising temporarily.
+Several studies have proved that music allows us to disassociate from fatigue, a side effect of exercising temporarily.
 This study demonstrated a significant increase in performance during explosive exercises and an altered mood state when listening to self-selected music.
 Another study showed that 89% of weightlifters believed music increased their quality of training.
-So, turning up the music before attempting a personal record will certainly help!
+So, turning up the music before attempting the next personal record will certainly help!

-Music creates a positive mood before or during exercise.
-It helps increase confidence makes training more enjoyable.
-It may help us in revving up or calming down.
-For example, loud and pumping music may be useful in revving up a powerlifter or a boxer.
-Slow, soulful music may be useful in calming us down and lowering the heart rate in preparation for yoga.
+Music creates a positive mood before and during exercise.
+It helps increase confidence and makes training more enjoyable.
+Music can help us in revving up or calming down.
+For example, loud and pumping music may help rev up before powerlifting or boxing.
+Slow, soulful music will calm us down and lower the heart rate in preparation for Yoga.

 Research has proved that music can temporarily lower discomfort and pain caused by fatigue and lactic acid build-up.
-It can distract us and lower our perception of effort.
-This effect helps with pushing for performance when we are mentally or physically tired.
+In addition, music can distract us and lower our perception of effort.
+This effect helps increase performance when mentally or physically tired.

-Whether we are eating, jogging or lifting weights, our body tries to match the pace of the activity to the tempo of music we listen to.
-One study on cyclists showed that cyclists consumed 7% lesser oxygen when the tempo of music they were listening to matched their pace in comparison to the cyclists who listened to music that did not match the tempo to their pace.
+Whether we are eating, jogging, or lifting weights, our body automatically tries to match the pace of the activity to the tempo of the music.
+For example, one study on cyclists showed that cyclists consume 7% less oxygen when the music's rhythm matches their pace than those who listen to music that does not match their pace.

-Music also helps in recovering and recuperating from fatigue caused by exercise and training.
-A 2008 study found that athletes listening to relaxing music post a training/ exercise helped in decreasing - the heart rate, rate of perceived exertion and urinary protein as compared to athletes who did not listen to music after training/ exercising.
+Music also helps to recover and recuperate from fatigue caused by exercise or training.
+For example, a 2008 study found that athletes listening to relaxing music after exercise helped decrease the heart rate, rate of perceived exertion, and urinary protein compared to athletes who did not listen to music after exercising.

 Music helps to lower the sensation of pain and fatigue.

-Several studies indicate music has positive effects on mental and physical health and fitness.
+Several studies indicate music has positive effects on mental & physical health and fitness.

 Listening to music before, during and after exercise/ training/ competition helps.